- Keyboard Commands

 - Suggestion list delay time ... milliseconds: Type a number of milliseconds to control the delay time of the list of suggested commands.

 Search Content Options

 Search content at command line: Check this box to display named objects (content) in the command suggestion list.

 Content Type: Select which types of objects (content) to include in the suggestion list:

 - Visual Style

 - Content Type: Select which types of objects (content) to include in the suggestion list:

 The Options Dialog Box

 Select Options ... from the customization menu to open the CAD Options dialog box.

 The Options dialog box offers a number of crucial settings for your AutoCAD installation.
-For information on our recommendations for configuring these settings, visit our CAD Options Settings documentation page.
+For information on our recommendations for configuring these settings, see our CAD Options Settings article.